Ajaykhanna/DOI2BibTex/README.md

 ### Acknowledgments
 ___
-Streamlit Team for their amazing tool that made this app possible.
+Streamlit Team for their amazing tool that made this app possible and letting me host my app on their community share servers.
 All contributors who help keep the project running!